-Program Implementation Status Action H-G-4 Reduce the amount of water used, encourage the use of recycled water for landscaping where available, and require compliance with the city's Water Efficient Landscape Policy The City continues to reduce the amount of water used and require compliance with the City's Water- Efficient Landscape Policy.
-As of late, the City continues to implement WELO Continue, combine with H- G-3.
-New program H-36. standards for new construction and administers rebate programs for turf replacement.
+Program Implementation Status Action As of late, the City continues to implement WELO standards for new construction and administers rebate programs for turf replacement.
 H-G-5 Continue to require the use of fuel efficient heating and cooling equipment and other appliances, in accordance with the city's green building program.
 The City continues to require the use of fuel-efficient heating and cooling equipment and other appliances, in accordance with the City's green building program.
 Continue, combine with H- G-1 and H-G-2.
-New program H- 36.
+New program H- 3641.
 The City still implements CALGreen building standards and select Tier 1 standards for energy efficiency in new construction.
 CALGreen building standards are required also for additions and remodels.
 The City adopted all-electric reach code standards effective January 1, 2020, which are applicable for most new residential development.
 H-G-6 Continue to fund energy conservation through the Housing Authority's rehabilitation loans and develop programs to assist low income households and rental properties in meeting weatherization and energy conservation needs.
 The City continues to fund energy conservation through the Housing Authority's rehabilitation loans and continues to develop programs to assist low- income households and rental properties in meeting weatherization and energy conservation needs.
 Continue.
-New program H-36.
+New program H-3641 .
 In 2020, the Housing Authority continues to use its affordable housing funds to construct new, energy efficient units and to rehabilitate residential units to include energy efficiency.
-In addition, the Housing
+In addition, the Housing Authority is tracking improvements for energy efficiency will be considered in the future.

-Program Implementation Status Action Authority is tracking improvements for energy efficiency will be considered in the future.
-H-G-7 Work with organizations specializing in green building measures to develop public-private partnerships supporting energy efficiency retrofit programs for existing residential structures.
+Program Implementation Status Action H-G-7 Work with organizations specializing in green building measures to develop public-private partnerships supporting energy efficiency retrofit programs for existing residential structures.
+The City continues to work with organizations specializing in green building measures to develop public-private partnerships supporting energy efficiency retrofit programs for existing residential structures.
+In 2020, the City continued to participate in the County's Property Assessed Clean Energy Ioan program for energy efficient retrofits of existing residential structures.
 Continue.
-New program H-36.
-H-G-8 Increase local energy awareness The City continues to increase local energy awareness.
+New program H- 3641 , H-G-8 Increase local energy awareness The City continues to increase local energy awareness.
 In 2020, the City updated web resources to direct residents and developers to opportunities for energy efficient rebate programs, Property Assessed Clean Energy retrofit programs, and other energy-efficiency resources.
 Continue.
-New program H-36.
+New program H- 3641 .